jroshanjha/Data-Analaysis-Data-Scinece-AI-ML/README.md

 6. set(): Converts a value to a set.
 7. dict(): Converts a value to a dictionary (from a list of key-value pairs).
 8. bool(): Converts a value to a boolean.

+### Number System
+1. Find the distinct Value from a list
+2. 244 convert into binary , Octa , hexa
+3. What kind of number system represent as a 0x10
+4. What is Octa , Hexa number in number system ?